Effective Strategies for Full Fine-Tuning of LLMs

 Gradient Checkpointing

-Reduces activation memory by recomputing part of forward pass during backward:
+Reduces activation memory consumption by recomputing part of the forward pass during backward:

 model.gradient_checkpointing_enable()